 We are testing treatments that are well known and have been used for many years around the world, and already have a license for use in the UK.
-We will also assess less familiar treatments which might have beneficial effects for the treatment of COVID-19, but which do not yet have a license for use in the UK.

 All of the treatments in the PRINCIPLE trial have been approved by the UK- Medicines and Health Care Products Regulatory Agency (MHRA), as well as the Urgent Public Health panel of independent experts.
 The MHRA regulates the use of all medicines in the UK.